Advanced Technology Lens Implants

 Correcting the Need for Reading Glasses

-Virtually everyone develops the need for reading glasses ("presbyopia") in their 40's, and reading glasses become a permanent part of their lives.
-Lasik cannot correct this and multifocal contact lenses are problematic.
-If cataract surgery becomes necessary, traditional lens implants only correct distance vision, leaving the need for reading glasses unchanged.
+Many patients develop the permanent need for reading glasses beginning in their 40's ("presbyopia").
+LASIK cannot correct this, and multifocal contact lenses are sometimes ineffective or uncomfortable.
+If cataract surgery becomes necessary, "standard" monofocal lens implants may only correct distance vision, leaving the need for reading glasses unchanged.

 Astigmatism Correction with Cataract Surgery

-Astigmatism is a condition where the curvature of the eye is different in different directions, much like a football has a steep curvature and a more gradual curvature.
+Astigmatism is a condition where the curvature of the eye varies in different directions, much like how a football has a steep curvature and a more gradual curvature.
 At the time of cataract surgery, a traditional lens implant is not designed to correct astigmatism, so this will remain as a glasses or contact lens prescription postoperatively.

-However, toric lens implants are now available which correct the nearsightedness and farsightedness as well as astigmatism at the time of cataract surgery.
+Toric lens implants are now available which correct astigmatism at the time of cataract surgery.
 Thus, the need for distance glasses postoperatively is greatly diminished.
-At present, there is not an astigmatism and presbyopia correcting lens implant available in the United States, but these are on the horizon.
+All Richmond Eye Associates surgeons currently offer Toric intraocular lenses.

 Use the Vision Simulator to better understand the visual benefits of different lens options.